-The new impairment model requires recognition of provisions for impairment based on expected credit losses instead of credit losses incurred only, as is the case in accordance with the Egyptian Accounting Standard 26.
-It applies to financial assets classified at amortized cost and debt instruments measured at fair value through other comprehensive income and contract assets Under Egyptian Accounting Standard 48, "Revenue from Contracts concluded with Clients", Debt Lease Balances, Loan Commitments, and Some Financial Guarantee Contracts.
+Impact Trade receivables and amounts due from related parties and bank balances are debt instruments currently classified as loans and receivables and are measured at the cost consumed under Egyptian Accounting Standard No 26.
+The Group has estimated that it meets the terms of the classification at the cost consumed according to Egyptian Accounting Standard No. 47 where it is are cash flows from principle payments and interest payments only, and the company's business model is to maintain and collect debt instruments.
+There will be no impact on the Group's registration of financial obligations as the new requirements affect the recording of financial liabilities recorded at fair value through profit or loss and the Group does not have any of these obligations.
+The rules for de-recognition have been transferred from the Egyptian Accounting Standard 26 "Financial Instruments Measurement and Recognition" and have not been changed.
+The new impairment model requires recognition of provisions fo impairment based on expected credit losses instead of credit losses incurred only, as is the case in accordance with the Egyptian Accounting Standard 26.
+It applies to financial assets classified at amortized cost and deb instruments measured at fair value through other comprehensive income and contract assets Under Egyptian Accounting Standard 48, "Revenue from Contracts concluded with Clients", Debt Lease Balances, Loan Commitments, and Some Financial Guarantee Contracts.
 And based on the evaluations implemented to date.
 The new standard also introduces extended terms of disclosure and changes in presentation.
 It is expected to change the nature and size of the Group's disclosures regarding its financial instruments, especially in the year in which the new standard is applied.
-The management did not conclude the assessment for the impact over the Financial statement for the group Mandatory application Iandatory application Applies to financial periods beginning on or after 1 January 2020.
-The date/ Date of adoption by group the practicable methods permitted under the standard.
+The management did not conclude the assessment for the impact over the Financial statement for the group Mandatory applic date/ Date of adop by group Applies to financial periods beginning on or after 1 January 2020.
+The Group will apply the new rules retroactively from 1 January 2020 taking the practicable methods permitted under the standard.
 Comparative figures for 2019 will not be modified.